 If a service is funded with only state funds, access to services is not guaranteed.
 The state legislature must make funding available in the state budget to initiate and ensure continuation of state-funded services.
-Providers may have the capacity to provide more state-funded services and there may be significant demand for state-funded services; however, the demand more frequently exceeds the availability of funding.
 The DBHDD, Division of Developmental Disabilities is responsible for determination of funding needs, setting priorities, and contracting and allocation of the limited state funds for services for individuals with developmental disabilities.
 The Division of DD is committed to carrying out these functions in concert with providers, advocacy groups, and individuals and their families.
-Current priorities for state-funded services for individuals with developmental disabilities are:
+Current priorities for state-funded services for individuals with developmental priorities for state-funded services for individuals with developmental services for state-funded services for individuals and their families.